luciaschmidtsantiago/agora/genai/README.md

-# Basics of Deep Learning
+# Generative AI

-This folder includes introductory materials from Ágora sessions on core Deep Learning concepts.
+This folder includes materials from Ágora sessions focused on Generative AI techniques.

-Each session typically includes:
-- A short theoretical overview
-- A hands-on Jupyter Notebook
-- Optional slides or reference materials
+Each session combines a brief theoretical introduction with hands-on experiments using Jupyter Notebooks.

 ### Topics covered
-- Convolutional Neural Networks (CNNs)
-- Recurrent Neural Networks (RNNs) & LSTMs
+- Generative Adversarial Networks (GANs)
+- Variational Autoencoders (VAEs)
+- Diffusion Models
-- Transformers
+- Normalizing Flows

-Materials are organized by session and presenter.
+Materials are organized by date and presenter.